srleohung/blender-pose-estimation/README.md

 # blender-pose-estimation
 Real-time camera capture pose estimation in Blender.
+Use TensorFlow Posenet for real-time capture and real-time update of Blender 3D model poses to easily complete animation.

 # Install
 ## MacOS